abhisheks008/ML-Crate/Body Fat Prediction/README.md

     ├── bodyfat.csv                     # Body fat dataset - CSV file
     ├── README.md                       # Has Kaggle link for the Dataset
 ├── model.pkl                           # Pickle dumped model
 ├── requirements.txt                   # Requirements to run the application
 ├── README.md                           # Project documentation
 ```

 ## Additional Notes

-- **Model File**: The model file `body_fat_model.pkl` is stored in the `model/` directory.
+- **Model File**: The model file `model.pkl` is stored in the project's root directory.
 Ensure this file is present when running the application.
-- **Error Handling**: Basic error handling has been implemented to guide users if they input invalid data.
 - **Future Improvements**: Potential enhancements include adding user authentication, improving the UI/UX, and deploying the application to a cloud platform for broader access.

 ## Acknowledgments